A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models

 ~\citet{pair_emnlp2020} propose a content-controlled text generation framework, namely FAIR.
 It uses the BERT~\cite{bert} model to automatically construct a content plan, including keyword assignments and their corresponding sentence-level positions.
-After that, the BART~\cite{mbart} without structure modification is applied to fill the masked tokens appearing in the generated text template.
+After that, the BART~\cite{mbart} model is applied, without structure modification, to fill the masked tokens appearing in the generated text template.
 Finally, an iterative refinement algorithm that works within the sequence-to-sequence (seq2seq) models is designed to improve generation quality with flexible editing.
 The reported experimental results show that FAIR can significantly improve the relevance and coherence between the key phrases and the generated texts.

-Additionally, a series of discriminator-guided ways have been developed, which train an attribute discriminator to help PLM select text for the specific attributes when decoding.
+Additionally, a series of discriminator-guided approaches have been developed, which train an attribute discriminator to help PLM select text for the specific attributes at the decoding stage.
 Adversarial Search~\cite{DAS}, inspired by GAN (Generative Adversarial Network), trains the discriminator to distinguish human-created text from the machine-generated text.
 The discriminator predicts a label for each token instead of for the entire sequence.
-Its logit probability is added to the score to guide sampling toward the human-written style.
+Its logit probability is added to the score to guide sampling towards the human-written style.
 For the tokenizer with 10 thousand words, decoding using a discriminator to classify each token is time-consuming.
-Aimed at solving this problem, GeDi~\cite{GeDi} trains a small class-conditional language model (CC-LM) as generative discriminators to guide the generation from large PLM (GPT2, GPT3).
+Aimed at solving this problem, GeDi~\cite{GeDi} trains a small class-conditional language model (CC-LM) as generative discriminators to guide the generation from large PLMs (GPT-2 and GPT-3).
 Specifically, a CC-LM is trained and formulated as the following equation: